The Bronze Horseman (poem): Historical and cultural context

-Several critics have suggested that the immediate inspiration for "The Bronze Horseman" was the work of the Polish poet Adam Mickiewicz.
-Before beginning work on "The Bronze Horseman", Pushkin had read Mickiewicz's Forefathers' Eve (1823–1832), which contains a poem entitled "To My Muscovite Friends", a thinly-veiled attack on Pushkin and Vasily Zhukovsky for their failure to join the radical Decembrist revolt of 1825.
+Several critics have suggested that the immediate inspiration for The Bronze Horseman was the work of the Polish poet Adam Mickiewicz.
+Before beginning work on The Bronze Horseman, Pushkin had read Mickiewicz's Forefathers' Eve (1823–1832), which contains a poem entitled "To My Muscovite Friends", a thinly veiled attack on Pushkin and Vasily Zhukovsky for their failure to join the radical Decembrist revolt of 1825.
 Forefather's Eve contains poems where Peter I is described as a despot who created the city because of autocratic whim, and a poem mocks the Falconet statue as looking as though he is about to jump off a precipice.
 Pushkin's poem can be read in part as a retort to Mickiewicz, although most critics agree that its concerns are much broader than answering a political enemy.

-There are distinct similarities between Pushkin's protagonist in The Bronze Horseman, and that of his other work "Evgeni Onegin".
-Originally, Pushkin wanted to continue "Evgeni Onegin" in this narrative, and instead chose to make a new Evgenii, with a different family name but that was still a “caricature of Pushkin’s own character”.
-Both were descendants of the old regime of Boyars that now found itself socially insignificant in a society where family heritage wasn’t esteemed.
+There are distinct similarities between Pushkin's protagonist in The Bronze Horseman, and that of his other work Eugene Onegin.
+Originally, Pushkin wanted to continue Eugene Onegin in this narrative, but instead chose to make a new Evgenii, with a different family name but who was still a "caricature of Pushkin's own character".
+Both were descendants of the old regime of Boyars that now found itself socially insignificant in a society where family heritage was not esteemed.

 The statue

 The Bronze Horseman of the title was sculpted by Étienne Maurice Falconet and completed in 1782.
-Catherine the Great, a German princess who married into the Romanov family, commissioned the construction of the statue to legitimize her rule and claim to the throne to the Russian people.
-Catherine came to power through an illegal palace coup.
-She had the statue inscribed with the phrase, Петру перьвому Екатерина вторая, лѣта 1782, in both Latin and Russian, meaning "To Peter the first, from Catherine the second," to show reverence to the ruler and indicate where she saw her place among Russia's rulers.
+Catherine the Great, a German princess who married into the Romanov family, commissioned the construction of the statue to legitimize her rule and claim to the throne to the Russian people; she had actually come to power through an illegal palace coup.
+She had the statue inscribed with the phrase "To Peter the first, from Catherine the second" in both Latin and Russian, meaning to show reverence to the ruler and indicate where she saw her place among Russia's rulers.

-The statue took 12 years to create.
+The statue took 12 years to make.
 It depicts Peter the Great astride his horse, his outstretched arm reaching toward the Neva River in the western part of the country.
-The statue is lauded for its ambiguity; it is said Pushkin felt the ambiguous message of the statue and was inspired to pen the poem.
-In a travelogue about Petersburg in 1821, the French statesman Joseph de Maistre commented that he did not know "whether Peter's bronze hand protects or threatens".
+The statue is lauded for its ambiguity; in a book about Petersburg in 1821, the French statesman Joseph de Maistre commented that he did not know "whether Peter's bronze hand protects or threatens".
+It is said that Pushkin felt the ambiguous message of the statue and was inspired to pen the poem.